freedomofpress/securedrop-docs/docs/admin/reference/admin_interface.rst

 #.
 If everything was set up correctly, you will be redirected back to the Admin Interface, where you should see a flashed message that says "The two-factor code for user *new username* was verified successfully.".

-The Journalist will require their username, passphrase, and *Two-Factor Authentication* method whenever they check SecureDrop.
-Make sure that they have memorised their username and passphrase, or stored them in their password manager, and that they can keep their *Two-Factor Authentication* device secure.
+The Journalist will require their username, passphrase, and two-factor authentication method whenever they check SecureDrop.
+Make sure that they have memorised their username and passphrase, or stored them in their password manager, and that they can keep their two-factor authentication device secure.

 .. |Enable YubiKey| image:: ../../images/manual/screenshots/journalist-admin_add_user_hotp.png
    :alt: The form used to create new users, filled with the 40-character HOTP secret key of a Yubikey.